The Rhanich email the Rannich

 Click on the thumbnail below to see the location of the Rhanich.

 Farm life involves the hill and the sea.
 From its perch at 120 meter above sea-level, the Rhanich overlooks the Firth of Dornoch.
 In winter that sometimes means that the snow stays on the ground longer than it does in the valley by the sea.
 But in summer the sea mists (the “haar”) often keep Tain and Edderton under a damp cover while the Rhanich gets the sun above.
-On clear days, Pam and Donald can see as far North as Ben Hope on the North coast of the country some 100 miles away.
 In winter it is common to see the Northern Lights (Aurora Borealis) during the long nights while in mid-summer the sky never really gets dark at all.
-At latitude 57.801, the Rhanich is level with the tip of Denmark and Goeteborg in Sweden and just below the latitude of Juneau, the capital of Alaska.
+At latitude 57.801, the Rhanich is level with the North tip of Denmark, the town of Goeteborg in Sweden and just below the latitude of Juneau, the capital of Alaska.

 There are a few fields near the house "in-by" that have been improved to lush grass but most of the land surrounding the farm is heather and rough grazing.
 Wild ducks, curlew, partridge and birds of prey are seen frequently.
 Because of the grain stores there are armies of sparrows and other small song birds hanging around the house and stables.
-Jackdaws and crows frequent the farm in large numbers and across the valley a pair of ravens have been nesting for a few years.
+Jackdaws and crows frequent the farm in large numbers and across the valley a pair of ravens have been nesting for many years.
+Recently we have had the pleasure of watching red-kites soar over the farm.
 Just across the valley lies Morangie Forrest which is one of the last refuges of the endangered cappercaillie.
-Donald says he's never seen any "Capper" on his hills though; but he has seen the equally rare Black Grouse on occasion.
-I have found roe-deer antlers in the adjoining forestry and the skull of red-deer in the fields.
+Both roe-deer and red-deer roam widely over our land.
 Foxes sometimes stalk the back of some of the in-by fields at lambing time.
-Donald also owns fields in Edderton and by the sea (i.e. the Firth of Dornoch).
+Also part of the farm are fields in Edderton and by the sea (i.e. the Firth of Dornoch).
 The fields are next to a designated area for the protection migratory birds (bar-tailed godwit and greylag goose) who use the mudflats to rest and feed.
 Icelandic swans regularly stop by on the fields by the sea on their seasonal journeys.
 The Firth is known to be visited by seals, dolphins and even the occasional whale.

 The area around the Rhanich has been home to people for a very long time.
 A Pictish stone with the carving of a fish can be found in a field in Edderton, the local village and another stone stands by an old church next to some of the Rhanich's shore-side fields.
 Ancient chambered cairns, hut circles and brochs are dotted around the area.
 All are testimony that ancient man found this an ideal place to live : the sea for food and transport at his doorstep and the hill for shelter and for grazing his animals behind him.